j29scott/ece208/README.md

 ```
 python3 gen_form.py
 ```
+* Positive integers are used to denote a unique proposition
 * '-' is used to denote logical negation
 * '.' is used to denote logical and
 * '+' is used to denote logical inclusive or